isomerpages/pris-test/_visit-matters/Other Visit Matters/Compassionate Leave Application .md

 ---
 Compassionate leave allows an inmate to:
 * Visit a family member* who is seriously ill either at home or in the hospital or at any other place in Singapore
-* Pay last respect to a deceased family member
+* Pay last respects to a deceased family member

 *Family member shall be confined to a family line of descent which includes great-grandparents and grandparents (both paternal and maternal), parents, siblings (including step-siblings), spouse, children (including step children), grandchildren and great-grandchildren.